MicrosoftDocs/azure-docs/articles/azure-arc/data/create-data-controller.md

 ## Overview of creating the Azure Arc data controller

-Azure Arc—enabled data services can be created on multiple different types of Kubernetes clusters and managed Kubernetes services using multiple different approaches.
+Azure Arc–enabled data services can be created on multiple different types of Kubernetes clusters and managed Kubernetes services using multiple different approaches.

 Currently, the supported list of Kubernetes services and distributions are the following: